kvm-i7/kcli/README.md

 *You may need to prefix the command with `sudo` if you are not running as root.*

 ## Setup
 Before you can use `kcli`, you must set your API token.
-You can get this token from your provider's control panel.
+You can get this token from kvm-i7 discord bot.

 Run the following command, replacing `<your-token>` with your actual token:
 ```bash